Rajpura Junction railway station

 Rajpura Junction railway station(station code: RPJ) is a railway station serving Rajpura city in Patiala district, Punjab, India.
 Rajpura is the administrative headquarter of Rajpura subdivision of Patiala district.
 This station is under the Ambala railway division of the Northern Railway Zone of Indian Railways.
 This station is categorized in Non-Suburban Group as category NSG4 station by Indian Railways.

 Overview

 Rajpura Junction railway station is located at an elevation of 269.21 m above sea level.
-This station is located on the double track, broad gauge, Ambala–Sirhind section of Ambala–Attari line and single track BG Bathinda–Rajpura line.
+This station is located on the double track, broad gauge, Ambala–Sirhind section of Ambala–Attari line and Double track BG Bathinda–Rajpura line.

 Electrification

 As of 2016, electrification of the single broad-gauge railway line is in progress.
 The electrification trail between Rajpura and Dhuri was completed on 10 September 2019.
 The 68 km-long stretch from Dhuri station to Lehra Muhabbat station near Bathinda on Bathinda–Rajpura line was completed in July 2020 after clearance by Commission of Railway Safety(CRS).